Legal and Illegal Reasons Landlords May Turn Rental Applicants Down

 What a landlord can and cannot ask you when you're applying for a rental.

-A landlord is legally free to set whatever conditions he wants for a tenancy as long as they are reasonably related to his business needs and don't violate antidiscrimination laws.
-The Federal Fair Housing Acts (42 U.S. Code § § 3601-3619) prohibit discrimination on the basis of race, color, religion, national origin, gender, age, familial status (having children), and physical or mental disability (including alcoholism and past drug addiction).
-In addition, many states and cities also prohibit discrimination based on marital status, gender identity, and sexual orientation.
+The Federal Fair Housing Acts (42 U.S. Code §§ 3601-3619) prohibit discrimination on the basis of race, color, religion, national origin, sex (including gender identity and sexual orientation), age, familial status (having children), and physical or mental disability (including alcoholism and past drug addiction).
+In addition, many states and cities also prohibit discrimination based on marital status and source of income.

 Rental Application Questions—How Far Can They Go?